shigekazu23-star/loneliness-screening-tool/README.md

 # loneliness-screening-tool
 A loneliness screening and visualization tool for older adults (MSIT Capstone)

+Add project README with overview, stack, and structure
 # Loneliness Screening and Visualization Tool for Older Adults

 An MSIT Capstone project.
 A web application that administers the validated